The early life and career of Alexander the Great

 Philip wanted to ensure that his son received the best training and culture.
 So, it was decided to hire Lysimachus of Acarnania, a teacher in Philip's court, to instruct Alexander in reading, writing, and musical skills.

-Also, Alexander was tutored by Aristotle, one of the most famous philosophers of his time.
+Alexander was also tutored by Aristotle, one of the most famous philosophers of his time.

 Under Aristotle's guidance, Alexander developed a love of learning and became an excellent student.